Back to Basics: The Fundamentals of Performance Management

 Personal development is also essential for increasing employee engagement – AON’s 2015 Engagement survey found that Learning & Development is one of the top 5 drivers of employee engagement globally.

-In the second part of our eBook, we have established that the purpose of performance management should be to improve employee performance and engagement.
+In this second part of our eBook, we have established that the purpose of performance management should be to improve employee performance and engagement.
 We have also considered five key principles of performance management involved in achieving this.
-In Part 3, we’ll be looking at xxxx.
+In Part 3, we’ll be exploring the key components of our recommended Continuous Performance Management framework.